julienvollering/MIAmaxent/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-altrMaxent
+maxentmodelselectr
 ==========

-altrMaxent is an R package under development (pre-release).
+maxentmodelselectr is an R package under development (pre-release).
 The contents of this repository are not currently intended for public use.